Search for massive long-lived particles decaying semileptonically at sqrt(s)=13 TeV: Determination of the signal yield

 \section{Determination of the signal yield}

 The signal yield is determined with an unbinned extended maximum-likelihood fit to the distribution of the reconstructed LLP mass.
 The shape of the signal component is taken from the simulated models, and a background component is added.
-After the MVA selection, no simulated background survives, therefore a data-driven method is adopted to determine the background shape.
+After the MVA selection, no simulated background survives, therefore the background shape is determined by a data-driven method, which also avoids potential simulation mismodeling of the reconstructed mass.
 The data candidates are separated into a signal region with muon isolation below 1.2 and a background region with isolation values from 1.4 to 2.0.
 The signal-region selection accepts more than 80\% of the signal for all the models considered (see \eg Fig.~\ref{fig:presel}).
 Any potential signal yield in the background region is considered negligible.
 The reconstructed mass distribution obtained from the background candidates is used to constrain an empirical probability density function (PDF) consisting of the sum of two negative-slope exponential functions, one of them convolved with a Gaussian function.
 Shape parameters and amplitudes are left to vary in the fit.
 It is possible that the mass distribution obtained after selection of the background region does not represent exactly the background component in the signal region.
-Hence a correction is applied before performing the fit: the mass distribution selected in the background region is weighted with weights deduced from the comparison of the candidate mass distributions of signal and background regions obtained from data with a relaxed MVA selection.
+Hence, a correction is applied before performing the fit: the mass distribution selected in the background region is weighted with weights deduced from the comparison of the candidate mass distributions of signal and background regions obtained from data with a relaxed MVA selection.
 This relaxed selection is required to have sufficiently populated samples and to minimise the correlation with the final distributions from which signal yields are obtained.
 The consistency of this procedure is tested on \bbbar simulated events.

 Examples of the invariant mass of the selected LLP candidates are shown in Fig.~\ref{fig:fit} for the signal and background regions.
 The invariant-mass fit is performed simultaneously on LLP candidates from the signal and from the background regions.
 In the former, the numbers of signal and background events are free parameters of the fit.
 The results of the fit are shown in the figure.
 The sensitivity of the fit procedure is studied by adding a small number of simulated signal events to the data according to a given signal model.
 The fitted yields are on average consistent with the numbers of added events.
 The fitted signal yields, given in Tables~\ref{tab:eff-fit-h} and~\ref{tab:eff-fit-p216} are compatible with the background-only hypothesis for all the theoretical models.